ansys/pyaedt/doc/source/API/DesktopMessenger.rst

 Message Manager
 ===============

-The PyAEDT API includes these classes for AEDT and EDT Message managers:
+The PyAEDT API includes these classes for AEDT and EDB Message managers:

 .. currentmodule:: pyaedt